dearmagic/Quantifying-Samples-with-Invariance-for-Source-Free-Continual-Adaptation/README.md

 python OH_source_Train.py --gpu 0 --source 0
 ```
 ### Negative Dataset Generate
-- Second
+- Second, to generate the negative dataset to provide negative sample for CISFDA model

 ## Adapt to the Target Domain
-- , to train ProCA on the target domain (please assign a source-trained model path):
+- Third, to train CISFDA on the target domain (please assign a source-trained model path):

 from Art to Clipart on Office-Home-CI:
 ```